 - Ambrosia – sweet variety; resistant to powdery mildew.

-- Sugar Cube Hybrid – disease resistant; small fruits; only 80 days to harvest.
+- Mini Sugar Cube – disease resistant; small fruits; only 75 days to harvest.

 - Planter’s Jumbo – does best in hot climates; resistant to powdery mildew.

-- Chimayo Melon – Spanish heirloom from northern New Mexico.
+- Chimayo Melon – Spanish heirloom from New Mexico.

 3. Plant cantaloupe at the correct time

 Cantaloupe prefers warm weather, so don’t plant it before temperatures have warmed in the spring.
 Cantaloupe does best when direct sown.
 Sow seeds outside about 2 weeks after the last frost date when soil temperatures are about 65℉.
-In the low desert of Arizona, the best time to plant cantaloupe is from late February through early May, and again in late July with the monsoon moisture.
+In the low desert of Arizona, the best time to plant cantaloupe is from February 15 through July.

 In cooler zones, start seeds indoors about 3 weeks before the last frost date, and transplant outside when the soil is at least 65℉ and nighttime temperatures are above 50℉.
 Be careful not to disturb roots when planting to avoid transplant shock.